 —Martha Tsigkari, Partner, Applied Research and Development team,Foster + Partners

 From its inception, Foster + Partners and FR-EE also set out to design one of the most sustainable airports in the world.
-NAICM aims to achieve LEED Platinum certification for the terminal building and LEED Gold for the Ground Transportation Center and Air Traffic Control Tower.
+NAICM aims to become the first net-zero airport and achieve LEED Platinum certification for the terminal building and LEED Gold for the ground transportation center and control tower.

 As part of the project, the surrounding natural landscape will be restored, improving the quality of life in the Valley of Mexico and the eastern half of the city.
-The airport will run with a high percentage of renewable energy.
+The airport will run on 100% renewable energy, using biogas generated from a sewage treatment center nearby and photovoltaic roof panels.

 Image courtesy of Foster + Partners